Edvard Grieg: Later years

 The Norwegian government provided Grieg with a pension as he reached retirement age.
-During the spring of 1903, Grieg made nine 78-rpm gramophone recordings of his piano music in Paris.
+In the spring of 1903, Grieg made nine 78-rpm gramophone recordings of his piano music in Paris.
 All of these discs have been reissued on both LPs and CDs, despite limited fidelity.
 Grieg recorded player piano music rolls for the Hupfeld Phonola piano-player system and Welte-Mignon reproducing system, all of which survive and can be heard today.
 He also worked with the Aeolian Company for its 'Autograph Metrostyle' piano roll series wherein he indicated the tempo mapping for many of his pieces.

-In 1899, Grieg cancelled his concerts in France in protest of the Dreyfus affair, an antisemitic scandal that was then roiling French politics.
-Regarding this scandal, Grieg had written that he hoped that the French might, "Soon return to the spirit of 1789, when the French republic declared that it would defend basic human rights."
-As a result of his statements concerning the affair, he became the target of much French hate mail of that day.
+In 1899, Grieg cancelled his concerts in France in protest of the Dreyfus affair, an antisemitic scandal that was roiling French politics at the time.
+Regarding this scandal, Grieg had written that he hoped that the French might "Soon return to the spirit of 1789, when the French republic declared that it would defend basic human rights."
+As a result of his statements concerning the affair, he became the target of much French hate mail that day.

-During 1906, he met the composer and pianist Percy Grainger in London.
+In 1906, he met the composer and pianist Percy Grainger in London.
 Grainger was a great admirer of Grieg's music and a strong empathy was quickly established.
 In a 1907 interview, Grieg stated: "I have written Norwegian Peasant Dances that no one in my country can play, and here comes this Australian who plays them as they ought to be played!
 He is a genius that we Scandinavians cannot do other than love."

 Edvard Grieg died at the Municipal Hospital in Bergen, Norway, on 4 September 1907 at age 64 from heart failure.
 He had suffered a long period of illness.
 His last words were "Well, if it must be so."

 The funeral drew between 30,000 and 40,000 people to the streets of his home town to honor him.
 Obeying his wish, his own Funeral March in Memory of Rikard Nordraak was played with orchestration by his friend Johan Halvorsen, who had married Grieg's niece.
 In addition, the Funeral March movement from Chopin's Piano Sonata No. 2 was played.
 Grieg was cremated in the first Norwegian crematorium opened in Bergen just that year, and his ashes were entombed in a mountain crypt near his house, Troldhaugen.
 After the death of his wife, her ashes were placed alongside his.

 Edvard Grieg and his wife were Unitarians and Nina attended the Unitarian church in Copenhagen after his death.

 A century after his death, Grieg's legacy extends beyond the field of music.
 There is a large sculpture of Grieg in Seattle, while one of the largest hotels in Bergen (his hometown) is named Quality Hotel Edvard Grieg and a large crater on the planet Mercury is named after Grieg.